 Recognizing that the bluffs are generally outside of OCTA's right-of-way, we are limited in our ability to conduct activities on property outside of our control.
 It is clear the bluffs contain persistent groundwater flow demonstrated by naturally occurring springs visible along the entire alignment.

 Because of this, monitoring groundwater would not provide actionable data to predict exact landslide locations that would potentially impact rail service.
-Monitoring or measuring train vibration would not provide any valid data to predict landslides because there is no evidence that train vibrations cause landslides (see detailed answer above).
+Monitoring or measuring train vibration would not provide any actionable data to predict landslides because there is no evidence or correlation of train movements causing vibrations significant enough to contribute to activating landslides in this corridor (see detailed answer above).